MukurtuCMS/mukurtudocs/docs/source/3Cs/creating-categories.md

 # Creating and Editing Categories

-Mukurtu 4 comes preloaded with a Default category.
+Mukurtu 4 comes preloaded with a default category.
 This might change.

-## To create a new category, navigate to your Dashboard.
+## To create a new category, navigate to your dashboard.

 ![Dashboard](../embeds/categories1.PNG)